vinceskahan/v5wiki/intake-strategies.md

 </table>

-## Configuration 6: Driver for network-connected data source
+## Configuration 6: Driver for network-connected data source using local API, sniffing, or hijacking

 <table>
 <tr>